NGWPC/ngencerf-server/README.md

 $ s3fs ngwpc-dev ~/s3/ngwpc-dev

 ```
-To unmount it at some later point (which should rarely be necessary), use
+To unmount it at some later point use
 ```
 fusermount -u ~/s3/ngwpc-dev
 ```

+When refreshing your AWS credentials, it might be necessary to unmount and then remount the AWS directory.

 Enter this information in local_settings.py
 ```
 HYDROFABRIC_BUCKET = 'ngwpc-dev'